aperauch/VMC-on-AWS-App-Portal/README.md

 Both the frontend and backend are hosted on a Windows Server 2019 VM running IIS.

 ## Setup and Deployment
-Please see SETUP.md for guideance on setting up your server to host the web app, deploying for production use, and development setup.
+Please see SETUP.md for guidance on setting up your server to host the web app, deploying for production use, and development setup.